MichiganDataScienceTeam/MDST-Onboarding/README.md

 Submit your completed checkpoints [here](https://mdst-submission.azurewebsites.net/login/).

 1. Login with your UM Email
-2. Upload link to your GitHub
+2. Update link to your GitHub
 3. Upload checkpoint jupyter notebook files

 We are looking for:

 -   [**REQUIRED**] Checkpoint 0 and Checkpoint 1.
 These are assessed by completion and effort, not accuracy.
 -   [**OPTIONAL**] Any additional challenges you completed.
 These are assessed by merit.

+*You don't need to upload your challenge files directly, we will use your GitHub link to look through them.

 ## Contact